soniyj/basement/src/Java/README.md

 ### dagtest Project

-The project contains an example of a Directed Acyclic Graph, It is treated as a tree with n-nodes.
+The project contains an example of a Directed Acyclic Graph, it is treated as a tree with n-nodes.

-All ID nodes are string of numbers.
+All ID nodes are string of numbers, in the form, Ancestor.Parent.Node.

 It's possible to create a Graph(width,depth), where width represents the number of children.